-The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2014 reflects our results as if the spin-off and related transactions described below had occurred on January 1, 2014.
-The unaudited pro forma condensed combined balance sheet as of December 31, 2014 reflects our financial position as if the spin-off and related transactions described below had occurred as of such date.
+The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2015 and for the year ended December 31, 2014 reflects our results as if the spin-off and related transactions described below had occurred on January 1, 2014.
+The unaudited pro forma condensed combined balance sheet as of June 30, 2015 reflects our financial position as if the spin-off and related transactions described below had occurred as of such date.

-The unaudited pro forma condensed combined financial statements should be read in conjunction with "Capitalization," "Selected Historical Combined Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Certain Relationships and Related Transactions" and the audited combined financial statements and accompanying notes included elsewhere in this information statement.
+The unaudited pro forma condensed combined financial statements should be read in conjunction with "Capitalization," "Selected Historical Combined Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Certain Relationships and Related Transactions" and the combined financial statements and accompanying notes included elsewhere in this information statement.